 You can also have the reverse with a stamped concrete main driveway and a coloured concrete border to define the driveway.

 Exposed aggregate stepping stones with pebbles

-A pathway made of stepping stones all the way to the front door, filled in with pebbles adds interest and texture to this new home’s front yard.
+A pathway made of stepping stones to the front door, filled in with pebbles adds interest and texture to this new home’s front yard.
 The colour of the pebbles can contrast with the stepping stones and there is very little maintenance.

-You may also want to add some greenery in between the stepping stones for an organic touch and there are shrubs that stay small and are hardy for this purpose.
+Greenery between the stepping stones adss an organic touch and these shrubs stay small and are hardy for this purpose.
 Mondo grass is often used but your local nursery will be able to advise you on other types.

 Exposed aggregate concrete borders to define your lawns

-Exposed aggregate in this example has been laid as a driveway and extended to border the two sections of the lawn.
-The same exposed aggregate has been used and it is an attractive and uniform extension of the driveway and front yard landscape, defining the space.
+Exposed aggregate has been laid as a driveway and extended to border the two sections of the lawn.
+The same exposed aggregate has been used to create an attractive, uniform extension of the driveway and front yard landscape, defining the space.

 Back yard ideas – concrete pathways, patios

 This combination of concrete works well to define landscaped gardens, pathways or sections of the garden that are part of the overall landscape designs and give varying dimensions, texture and space to your backyard.
 These photos show how Mondo grass was also used to separate out the sections.
 This idea can be extended to pathways and walkways.